 This associate degree program prepares the student to become a radiologic technologist, by combining imaging technology with patient care skills to create quality radiography images.
 This program has a 24-month, competency-based curriculum that includes practical experiences in hospitals and imaging centers.
 Upon completion of the program, the student will receive an associate degree in applied arts and science in radiologic technology and is eligible to take the national registry exam administered by the American Registry of Radiologic Technologists.
 The program begins in the summer 2 session (June) and requires a full-time commitment, including course and clinical days.
 Hours for clinical days will vary with some afternoon and weekend rotations.
 Travel to clinical sites is required.
 Transportation to and from the clinical facility is the sole responsibility of the student.

-Students applying to the radiologic technology program are required to attend a mandatory information session before February 15.
+Students applying to the radiologic technology program are required to attend a mandatory information session.
 Students must sign in at the session for documentation

 |Wednesday, June 5, 2019||9 to 10 a.m.||Welcome Center Rm 206|